MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

 ## Simplified authoring experience for makers

-Quickly create new sites directly from the Power Pages home page by using the default template, or choose existing industry-based starter templates.
+Quickly create new sites directly from the Power Pages home page by using the default template, or choose from existing industry-based starter templates.

 :::image type="content" source="media/overview/create-a-site.png" alt-text="Create a Power Pages site.":::